hohonuuli/sparknotebook/README.md

 ipython notebook --profile scala
 ```

-If you are running your notebook and it crashes with OutOfMemoryErrors you can increase the amount of memory used with the `-Xms` flag (e.g. -Xmx2g or -Xmx2048m will both allocate 2GB of memory for the JVM to use):
+If you are running your notebook and it crashes with OutOfMemoryErrors you can increase the amount of memory used with the `-Xmx` flag (e.g. -Xmx2g or -Xmx2048m will both allocate 2GB of memory for the JVM to use):
 ```bash
 SBT_OPTS=-Xmx2048m ipython notebook --profile scala
 ```